-This manual is prepared as a guide for the MSW Field Education Program.
+This manual is prepared as a guide for the MSW field program.
 The objectives of this manual are to:

-- 1. Aid in orienting students, Agency Practicum Instructors, and Practicum Faculty to the structure and process of the Field Education Program. - 2.
-Outline the policies and procedures that govern the Field Education Program, and define the roles of Field Director, Practicum Faculty, agency contact, Agency Practicum Instructor, agency task supervisor, and the social work student intern. - 3.
+- 1. Aid in orienting students, agency field instructors (AFI), and field faculty to the structure and process of the field program. - 2.
+Outline the policies and procedures that govern the field program, and define the roles of field director, field faculty, agency contact, agency field instructor (AFI), agency task supervisor, and the social work student intern. - 3.
 Explain the responsibilities and expectations designed to provide an educationally oriented practicum for masters level social work students in both foundation generalist and advanced social work practice.